techidaily/site-fox-helps/source/_posts/updated-strategic-approaches-to-dominating-spotifys-ad-space.md

 Usually, an overlay ad will be displayed at the top of the Spotify app.
 Whenever the user goes back to the Spotify interface, that's when these ads will be displayed.
 Users can click on them and be led to wherever your landing destination is set online.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Sponsored List

 Also known as Spotify Sponsored Playlists, they allow you to launch a brand awareness campaign on Spotify.
 You may create playlists of songs that best relate to your brand.
 You can also include visuals and graphics that clearly promote your brand.